UniversalDependencies/UD_Romanian-Nonstandard/README.md

 (Affiliation: Tehnical University of Moldova utm.md/ Chișinău, Republik of Moldova) Training of the UD parsers and other tools on this corpus and on the Romanian language.

+Petru Rebeja: Faculty of the Computer Science, Al. I. Cuza University, Iasi.
+Romania works of the conllu converter and of the POS-tagger.

 # Sources

 (1592) Flower of gifts.
 [Anonymous translation].
 In The Oldest Popular Books in Romanian Literature, I. (Coordinators: Ion Ghetie and Alexandru Mareş).
 Bucharest, Minerva Publishing House, 1996,  p.
 119–182.

 (1648) The New Testament.
 Printed for the first time in Romanian at 1648 by Simion Stephen, Metropolitan of Transylvania.

+1673 Dosoftei, Psalms of David, translation with rhymes.

 Grigore C. Bostan The Romanian folk poetry in the Carpathian-Nistrian - lasi: Cantes, 1998 280 p

 Folklore from the Codri parts, Academy of Sciences of the Republic of Moldova, 1962

 Romanian folk ballads.
 I Anthology by Al. Amzulescu.
 Bucharest, Publishing House for Literature, 1964;

+Ion Neculce, Chronicle, 1743

 Caragea Voievod's Law, printed at the typography from Cismeaua Rosie, Bucharest, 1818;